 Don’t spend too much time reading the passage

-You should be able to read through an SAT passage in 3-4 minutes.
-Anything longer and you will likely be compromising your time on the questions.
+The SAT Reading Test is 65 minutes long and contains 5 passages with associated questions.
+This means you need to spend 13 minutes per passage on average.
+You should plan to read through an SAT passage in about 5 minutes.
+If you spend longer than 5 minutes reading, you will likely be compromising your time on the questions.
+If you spend fewer than 5 minutes reading, you risk missing important information.
 Read the passage through once to get the main idea, then move onto the questions.

-SAT Reading Tip #2 If you’re zoning out, change the way you’re sitting and try again.
+If you’re zoning out, change the way you’re sitting and try again

-SAT Reading Tip #4: Answer easier questions first.
+SAT Reading Tip #5